arturLua/arturLua/README.md

 ###

-<p align="left">👨‍💻 - Young tech enthusiast, with a quick learning ability and a strong interest in software development.
+<p align="left">👨‍💻 - Young tech enthusiast.
 I have basic programming skills and I'm always looking to improve in the field.
 I'm committed, communicative, and adaptable to new challenges.<br><br>📚 - Right now, I'm self-studying and also pursuing a degree in Systems Analysis and Development at UPF.<br><br>Check out my LinkedIn:</p>

 ###